juanl1213/programming-horse/README.md

 ---

 ## About the Project
 **Programming HORSE** combines the excitement of a game with the benefits of a personalized learning experience.
-Players compete against a computer-controlled opponent by answering introductory programming questions.
+Players compete against a computer-controlled opponent by answering introductory-to-intermediate programming questions.
 The game aims to enhance learning through repetition, provide actionable insights for improvement, and make coding accessible to everyone.

 ### Purpose
-- To help beginners grasp fundamental programming concepts.
+- To help beginners grasp fundamental programming concepts and reinforce them through repetition.
-- To provide customized learning resources based on user performance.
+- To provide customized learning resources based on weak knowledge areas.
 - To create an intuitive and engaging platform for learning.

 ---

 ## Features
-- **Gamified Learning**: Answer programming questions to score and spell "HORSE."
+- **Gamified Learning**: Answer multiple-choice programming questions to score and spell "HORSE."
-- **Randomized Question Bank**: Questions are filtered by topic to meet user needs.
+- **Randomized Question Bank**: Questions are filtered by topic (Data Types, Object Oriented Programming, Data Structures, and Variable Types and Declarations) and programming language (Python, Java, and C++) to meet user needs.
 - **Performance Reports**: Get personalized study guides with accuracy percentages, recommended topics, and resources.
 - **Beginner-Friendly**: Intuitive design ensures ease of use for those new to coding.
-- **Session Management**: Save progress and revisit your study guide at any time.

 ---